libratbag/libratbag/doc/dbus.rst

 	content of the ID is undefined, the client should treat it as an opaque string.

+.. attribute:: Model

+	:type: s
+	:flags: read-only, constant

+	An ID identifying the physical device model.
+This string is guaranteed to be unique for a specific model and always identical for devices of that model.

+	This is a string of one of the following formats:

+	- ``usb:1234:abcd:0``
+	- ``bluetooth:5678:ef01:0``
+	- ``unknown``

+	In the future, other formats may get added.
+Clients must ignore unknown string formats.

+	For a string starting with `usb:`, the format is the bus type (USB) followed by a 4-digit lowercase hex USB vendor ID, followed by a 4-digit lowercase hex USB product ID, followed by an decimal version number of unspecified length.
+These four elements are separated by a colon (``:``).

+	For a string starting with `bluetooth:`, the format is the bus type (Bluetooth) followed by a 4-digit lowercase hex Bluetooth vendor ID, followed by a 4-digit lowercase hex Bluetooth product ID, followed by an decimal version number of unspecified length.
+These four elements are separated by a colon (``:``).

+	For the string ``unknown``, the model of the device cannot be determined.
+This is usually a bug in libratbag.

+	For ``DeviceId``s of type ``usb`` and ``bluetooth``, the version number is reserved for use by libratbag.
+Device with identical vendor and product IDs but different versions must be considered different devices.
+For example, the version may increase when a manufacturer re-uses USB Ids.

+	Vendor or product IDs of 0 are valid IDs (e.g. used used by test devices).

 .. attribute:: Name

         :type: s